Emulator Issues #7481

 If it's an important feature, I really implore you not to keep it to yourself.

-#22 Updated by kodiacktech about 5 years ago
+#22 Updated by kodiacktech over 5 years ago

 I've been thinking about how I would implement an option, and if I believe I end up with good solution, I'd love to share it.